Eat, drink, and be merry.

 At one point in my research, I began experimenting.
 I’d take my drugs for a week on, then two weeks off.
 I realized I was almost there.
 And then I discovered flax oil, fish oils, and DHA (docosahexaenoic acid).

 Johanna Budwig, a biochemist, was reversing cancer and heart disease with omega-3 fatty acids back in the fifties (in Germany).
 Little known is that she was also relieving many mental disorders and childhood behavioral disorders.
-Researchers at Harvard Medical school have continued on with Budwig’s research into omega-3, essential fatty acids.
+Researchers at Harvard Medical School have continued on with Budwig’s research into omega-3, essential fatty acids.
 The conclusion is simple: the lack of essential fatty acids can contribute to depression, as well as bipolar disorder, and including them in your diet can help to eradicate these same disorders.
 My only question, when it comes to these studies, concerns how much better their results might have been had they administered the omega-3 oils in a water soluble form (Budwig’s own recipe).
 [References: Omega-3 polyunsaturated fatty acid levels in the diet and in red blood cell membranes of depressed patients by Edwards R, Peet M, Shay J, Horrobin D University Department of Psychiatry, University of Sheffield, UK.J Affect Disord 1998 Mar; 48(2-3):149-55;], [Omega 3 fatty acids in bipolar disorder: a preliminary double-blind, placebo-controlled trial by Stoll AL, Severus WE, Freeman MP, Rueter S, Zboyan HA, Diamond E, Cress KK, Marangell LB.
-Brigham and Women’s Hospital, Department of Psychiatry, Harvard Medical School, Boston, Mass, USA. firstname.lastname@example.org Arch Gen Psychiatry 1999 May; 56(5):407-12], and in Bethesda, Maryland [Essential fatty acids predict metabolites of serotonin and dopamine in cerebrospinal fluid among healthy control subjects, and early- and late-onset alcoholics by Hibbeln JR, Linnoila M, Umhau JC, Rawlings R, George DT, Salem N Jr Laboratory of Membrane Biochemistry and Biophysics, National Institute on Alcohol Abuse and Alcoholism, Bethesda, Maryland, USA.
+Brigham and Women’s Hospital, Department of Psychiatry, Harvard Medical School, Boston, Mass, USA. [email protected] Arch Gen Psychiatry 1999 May; 56(5):407-12], and in Bethesda, Maryland [Essential fatty acids predict metabolites of serotonin and dopamine in cerebrospinal fluid among healthy control subjects, and early- and late-onset alcoholics by Hibbeln JR, Linnoila M, Umhau JC, Rawlings R, George DT, Salem N Jr Laboratory of Membrane Biochemistry and Biophysics, National Institute on Alcohol Abuse and Alcoholism, Bethesda, Maryland, USA.
 Biol Psychiatry 1998 Aug 15; 44(4):235-42]

 DHA (docosahexaenoic acid) is found in fish oils.
 It was discovered that DHA levels were low in alcoholics and women in their postpartum period.
 Apparently alcohol helps to deplete DHA levels.
 As for women in their postpartum period, because babies need DHA for proper brain development, in the last stages of pregnancy, the baby “pulls” DHA from the mother’s stores.
 This is thought to be the cause of postpartum depression.
 Studies at Harvard Medical School suggest “…that DHA may be associated with depression, and the limited data available on supplementation with DHA or other omega-3 EFAs seem to support the hypothesis that DHA may have psychotropic effects.”
 [Docosahexaenoic acid and omega-3 fatty acids in depression by Mischoulon D, Fava M Depression Clinical and Research Program, Department of Psychiatry, Massachusetts General Hospital and Harvard Medical School, Boston, Massachusetts, USA.
 Psychiatr Clin North Am 2000 Dec; 23(4):785-94]

 Update: DHA is now found in a product by Udo, called Udo’s DHA Blend.
 It comes from algae, meaning vegans and vegetarians can use it.
+However, to get EPA you’ll need a fish source, and some animal source.
+Or, of course, you can supplement.
+Here’s something I recently ordered: High Concentrate Omega-3.
+Remember to store then in the fridge.

 During our original research was when I met Stan Mann and his product Omegasentials™.
-He had studied Budwig’s research quite thoroughly and he designed a crushed flax product whose omega-3s were absorbed into the body at about the same rate as Budwig’s flax oil and cottage cheese recipe.
+He had studied Budwig’s research quite thoroughly and he designed a crushed flax product whose omega-3s were absorbed by the body at about the same rate as Budwig’s flax oil and cottage cheese recipe.
 Within two weeks of adding the Omegasentials™ to my daily regimen, I had conquered my depression.
 (Omegasentials™ is the most exciting product I have ever found in my research and if you have yet to read Johanna Budwig Revisited to learn about its healing potential, you should do it now.)

 I’ve received a few letters from vegans who tell me that I can get DHA from nuts, flax, etc., but that’s because they’ve read articles telling them that these foods are a great source for DHA, when in fact, these foods are a great source for alpha-linolenic acid, which is a biologic precursor to DHA (and EPA).
 DHA and EPA are created from alpha-linolenic acid in your gut by your probiotics.
 The liver can create DHA if it is healthy and receives the proper nutrition.
 If your liver isn’t producing it, then you’ll have to have a sizable quantity of good bacteria in your gut.
 These bacteria take in your alpha-linolenic acid and pass DHA and EPA.
 They also pass B Vitamins.